Gadicuz/csv-rxjs-kit/README.md

 # Usage

-The package consists of several simple RxJS operators specific to CSV data processing (text parsing/generating, CSV header manipulation, CSV data records validation) and some helper functions.
+The package consists of several simple RxJS operators specific to CSV data processing (text parsing/generating, CSV header manipulation, CSV data records validation) and some utility functions.

 All those CSV operators are intended to combine with standard RxJS operators to build up required functionality.